Crew of the ARES III

 - Deadpan Snarker: Copes through his situation with considerable amounts of sarcasm.

-- Determinator: Despite all the challenges and setbacks he is faced with, Watney never gives into despair for any length of time.
-When he returns and takes up teaching for NASA, he explains to his students that this is a necessary skill for any astronaut to survive in the deadly, unforgiving depths of space.
-Things that Mark Watney refuses to be killed by on Mars include:
+- Determinator: Despite all the challenges and disasters he is faced with, Watney never gives into despair for any length of time.
+When he returns and takes up teaching for NASA, he explains to his students that they need to expect that at some point everything will go south on them.
+At that point they can either accept their fate and die or solve one problem, then another, then another, and if they solve enough problems, they get to come home.

 - Heart Is an Awesome Power: You wouldn't think that botany is a cool skill for an astronaut, but it is this skillset that allows Mark to extend his food supply and survive longer on Mars.